 Oil Cooled Transformer

-Transformer cooling is the procedure of indulgence of heat that is generated in the transformer to the atmospheres.
+Transformer cooling is the procedure of indulgence of heat that is generated in the transformer to the atmosphere.
 The losses that happen in the transformer are transformed into heat that enhances both core and windings temperature.
 So as to dissolve the generated heat, the cooling process should be done.
 And this cooling will be done in various methods such as oil, air, air-blast and many.

 In the oil-cooled transformers, heat is transferred to the oil which exists at the surrounding of core and windings and it is then performed to the transformer tank walls.
 In the end, the heat is transferred to the surrounding air through the process of radiation and convection.